Fuhlsbüttel: Fuhlsbüttel concentration camp

 There is a memorial for the camp nearby.

 A famous political prisoner held at the camp was First World War veteran – turned pacifist – Kapitänleutnant Hellmuth von Mücke.
 Women were also held at the camp, including Mary Pünjer, who was accused of lesbianism.
+In 1933 and 1934, Jan Valtin was held at the camp.

 Geography

 In 2006 according to the statistical office of Hamburg and Schleswig-Holstein, the quarter Fuhlsbüttel has a total area of 6.6 km².

 Climate

 Fuhlsbuettel has a typical oceanic climate (Köppen: Cfb).

 Demographics

 As of 2006, 11,890 people were living in the Fuhlsbüttel quarter.
 The population density was 1806 PD/sqkm.
 14.6% were children under the age of 18, and 20.5% were 65 years of age or older.
 9.7% were immigrants.
 508 people were registered as unemployed.
 In 1999 there were 6,768 households and 49.7% of all households were made up of individuals.

 According to the Department of Motor Vehicles (Kraftfahrt-Bundesamt), 5,004 private vehicles were registered in the Fuhlsbüttel quarter (425 vehicles/1,000 people).

 There were two elementary schools and one secondary school in the Fuhlsbüttel quarter and 26 physicians in private practice and five pharmacies.